Yeah, me too. Do you also wish that you kind of understood how the shift / unshift function works for arrays?

 Yeah, I did too.
 Both of those birds are taken care of with one stone!

-The Consolidated Interval Display uses the new Array structure and security to display data for 5m, 15m, 45m, 1h, 4h and 1d intervals SIMUTANEOUSLY!
-Regardless of which interval you're looking at you can get the full picture of numerical data without flipping around to get it.
+The Macro Consolidated Interval Display uses the new Array structure and security to display data for VIX, GLD, TLT, QQQ, SPY and IWM (at a 1D interval) SIMUTANEOUSLY!
+Regardless of which ticker you're looking at you can get the full picture of macro futures data without flipping around to get it.

 This is my first script trying to use arrays.
-It basically shows the following for the given ticker:
+It basically shows the following a 1d interval: